30 Trafford Road

 Frequently asked questions

-What type of property is located at 30 Trafford Road, Hope Valley?
+What type of property is located at 30 Trafford Road in Hope Valley?

-Hope Valley Oval is only 0.1 km away, providing open green space for sports and leisure.
-Payne Car Park is about 0.8 km distant, and Athelstone Recreation Reserve lies roughly 1.6 km from the site.
+Hope Valley Oval is just about 0.1 km away, offering open green space and sporting facilities.
+Payne Car Park is roughly 0.8 km distant, providing additional recreational area

-How far is the nearest water feature from 30 Trafford Road?
+How close is the nearest bus interchange to 30 Trafford Road?

-Can you tell me about the historical background of the Hope Valley area?
+What is the historical background of the Hope Valley area surrounding the property?